 Program Content

-Engage in an 8 month program designed to deepen and broaden knowledge of cooperatives and the role of the cooperative model in meeting the economic and social needs of communities
+• Engage in an 8 month program designed to deepen and broaden knowledge of cooperatives

-Get to know the cohort in-person in St. Paul, MN from May 22 - 25 that will include co-op tours, capstone project planning, and art of facilitation training
+• Get to know the cohort in-person in Denver, CO from April 23 - 26 that will include co-op tours and training workshops.
+Sponsored by CoBank.

-Attend a weeklong event in Washington, DC from October 2 - 6 featuring NCBA CLUSA's Co-op IMPACT Conference, CDF's Cooperative Hall of Fame, and a one-day course from the International Centre for Co-operative Management at Saint Mary's University
+• Attend a weeklong event in Washington, DC from September 30 - October 4 featuring NCBA CLUSA's Co-op IMPACT Conference, CDF's Cooperative Hall of Fame, a one-day course from the International Centre for Co-operative Management at Saint Mary's University, and co-op tours

 Benefits